MagnusThome/RejsaRubberTrac/README.md

 <a href="https://eckstein-shop.de/GY-906LLC-BAB-IR-Array-Temperature-Sensor-Module">www.eckstein-shop.de</a> (~ 55€ incl daugther board)
 <a href="https://www.mouser.se/ProductDetail/Melexis/MLX90621ESF-BAB-000-SP?qs=sGAEpiMZZMucenltShoSnqRDBUuVzCzKa3Zx6liDTBzqGCq1%252bjAaAA%3d%3d">www.mouser.com</a> (~ 35€ excl daugther board)
 <a href="https://www.digikey.com/product-detail/en/melexis-technologies-nv/MLX90621ESF-BAB-000-TU/MLX90621ESF-BAB-000-TU-ND/4968086">www.digikey.com</a> (~ 36€ excl daugther board)

+Beware of some sellers that on Aliexpress sell the one single pixel MLX90614 with very misleading info so it looks like you are buying the proper multi pixel Melexis.

 - __CPU and Bluetooth board Adafruit BlueFruit nRF52__
 <a href="https://www.mouser.com/ProductDetail/485-3406">www.mouser.com</a> (~ $25)